regulatory Published: Updated: By

 Quick answer

-The Bank Secrecy Act (BSA) is a 1970 U.S. federal law requiring financial institutions to detect and report suspicious financial activity.
-Core obligations include Currency Transaction Reports for cash transactions over $10,000 and Suspicious Activity Reports for unusual transactions.
-FinCEN administers the BSA; federal bank regulators enforce it. ---
+The Bank Secrecy Act (BSA) is the 1970 U.S. federal law requiring financial institutions to report cash transactions over $10,000 and file Suspicious Activity Reports on potentially criminal behavior.
+FinCEN administers it.
+Violations carry civil penalties up to $1 million per violation.

 Related questions